Paula Broadwell: Marriage and family

-Broadwell was married to Dr. Scott Broadwell, an interventional radiologist who graduated from George Washington University School of Medicine in 1996.
+Broadwell is married to Dr. Scott Broadwell, an interventional radiologist who graduated from George Washington University School of Medicine in 1996.
 They resided in Charlotte, North Carolina, and have two sons.

 The couple met in 2000, when they were both active duty U.S. Army captains.
 Scott Broadwell at the time was a physician and commander of the Mannheim military clinic in Germany and Broadwell was completing a military intelligence deployment.
 They married in Heidelberg Castle, with Lt.
 Col. Ronald Leininger, a Protestant Army chaplain, officiating.

 Petraeus affair

-Broadwell became notable after her extramarital affair with then-CIA director David Petraeus was exposed.

-In mid-2012, Broadwell sent a series of emails to General Mattis, General John Allen, and Admiral Harward, cautioning them about Jill Kelley.
-She also sent harassing emails to Kelley, apparently warning her to stay away from Petraeus (Broadwell's lover).
-Kelley reported the stalking/threatening emails to the FBI, who then began an investigation since the emails contained confidential information about the CIA director's schedule.
-The emails were prompted after Broadwell alleged that Kelley intimately fondled Petraeus under a table at a restaurant at the Georgetown Four Seasons.
+In mid-2012, Broadwell sent a series of emails to General Jim Mattis, General John R. Allen, and Admiral Robert Harward, cautioning them about Jill Kelley.
+She also sent harassing emails to Kelley, apparently warning her to stay away from Petraeus.
+Kelley reported the stalking and threatening emails to the FBI, who then began an investigation since the emails contained confidential information about the CIA director's schedule.

+The emails were prompted after Broadwell alleged that Kelley intimately fondled Petraeus under a table at a restaurant at the Four Seasons Hotel in Georgetown.
 Kelley denies the claim that she fondled Petraeus and alleges that Petraeus made those statements to the FBI to spare Broadwell from serving time in prison.
-The Department of Justice investigated Broadwell for possessing classified information by illegally accessing the CIA director's emails to learn the confidential schedules of the generals she was emailing.
+The Department of Justice investigated Broadwell for obtaining classified information by illegally accessing Petraus' emails.
 The FBI called Broadwell in for questioning, at which time she admitted to her illegal access of Petraeus's emails.
 After Broadwell turned over her computer to the FBI, additional classified documents were found in her possession.
-The extra-marital affair was revealed in early November 2012 and was cited by Petraeus as the reason for his resignation on November 9.
+The extra-marital affair between Broadwell and Petraeus was revealed in early November 2012 and was cited by Petraeus as the reason for his resignation on 9 November.

-When the news of the scandal became public, Broadwell spent time secluded in Washington, D.C., (at the home of her brother, Stephen Kranz) away from her husband and family.
-At the same time, her home in Charlotte, North Carolina was being searched by the FBI.
-While she subsequently returned to her family and the media took note of how the Broadwells tried to get back to normal life, the couple ultimately divorced.
+When the news of the scandal became public, Broadwell spent time secluded in Washington, D.C., at the home of her brother, Stephen Kranz, away from her husband and family.
+At the same time, her home in Charlotte, North Carolina, was being searched by the FBI.
+She subsequently returned to her family and the media took note of how the Broadwells tried to get back to normal life.

-Following the revelations about her relationship with Petraeus, Broadwell retained the services of former Clinton administration press secretary Dee Dee Myers with the public relations firm The Glover Park Group.